British North America Acts: British North America Act, 1975

-This was the fourth of the British North America Acts to be enacted by the Parliament of Canada.
-This had been made possible by the provisions of the British North America (No. 2) Act, 1949.
+The British North America Act, 1975 was the fourth of the British North America Acts to be enacted by the Parliament of Canada.
+This had been made possible by the provisions of the British North America (No. 2) Act 1949.

+It was originally titled Northwest Territories Representation Act, then changed to British North America Act (No 1), 1975 in 1977 before changing to Constitution Act (No. 1), 1975 in 1982.

-This Act increased the number of representatives from the Northwest Territories in the Canadian House of Commons, from one to two members.
-In 1982, this Act was renamed the Constitution Act (No. 1), 1975.
+This act increased the number of representatives from the Northwest Territories in the Canadian House of Commons, from one to two members.
+In 1982, this act was renamed the Constitution Act (No. 1), 1975.

 British North America Act (No. 2), 1975

-This was the fifth of the British North America Acts to be enacted by the Parliament of Canada.
+The British North America Act (No. 2), 1975 was the fifth of the British North America Acts to be enacted by the Parliament of Canada.

-This Act increased the number of seats in the Canadian Senate from 102 to 104, and it allocated one seat to the Yukon Territory and one to the Northwest Territories.
-In 1982, this Act was renamed the Constitution Act (No. 2), 1975.
+This act increased the number of seats in the Canadian Senate from 102 to 104, and it allocated one seat to the Yukon Territory and one to the Northwest Territories.
+In 1982, this act was renamed the Constitution Act (No. 2), 1975.

 Canada Act 1982

-This final Act of the British Parliament regarding Canada had a different name, since it renamed all of the unrepealed earlier British North America Acts, amended some of them, and repealed all others, patriated all remaining legislative and constitutional powers to Canada, and included the Constitution Act, 1982 as its schedule.
+The Canada Act 1982, the final act of the British Parliament regarding Canada had a different name, since it renamed all the unrepealed earlier British North America Acts, amended some of them, and repealed all others, patriated all remaining legislative and constitutional powers to Canada, and included the Constitution Act, 1982 as its schedule.
 It is the only UK legislation to be enacted in both English and French, although the French version only has equal authority in Canada.